-An array value is written as a nonempty sequence of comma-separated values enclosed in square brackets: [1, 2, 3].
+An array value is written as a sequence of zero or more comma-separated values enclosed in square brackets: [1, 2, 3].
 An array type is written as [d]t, where t is the element type of the array, and d is an integer indicating the size.
 We typically elide d, in which case the size will be inferred.
 As an example, an array of three integers could be written as [1, 2, 3], and has type [3]i32.
-An empty array is written as empty(t), where t is the element type.
+An empty array is written as [], and its type is inferred from its use.
+When writing Futhark values for such uses as futhark-test (but not when writing programs), the syntax empty (t) can be used to denote an empty array with row type t.